-THIS WEEK IN HIGH SCHOOL SPORTS - This week's edition of This Week In High School Sports will feature the Girls Volleyball Finals from last weekend; pass out two Game Balls; discuss officials communication on Be The Referee, and finish with an MHSAA Perspective on the right things to be thankful for this weekend.
+THIS WEEK IN HIGH SCHOOL SPORTS - This Week In High School Sports features Benton Harbor girls basketball standout Kysre Gondrezick, acknowledges our Michigan Army National Guard Performer of the week, passes out two Game Balls, discusses the art of officiating on Be The Referee, and finishes with commentary about a powerful message one coach gave his team about respecting the National Anthem.
 This Week In High School Sports can generally be downloaded from the home page of the MHSAA Website by Tuesday morning each week.

 BE THE REFEREE - Our Be The Referee series offers insights into the world of officiating with MHSAA Assistant Director Mark Uyl.
 Be The Referee is a part of the program The Week In High School Sports, and is also available as a downloadable 60-second message suitable for radio broadcast and in text on the Be The Referee page of the MHSAA Website.
-This week's edition is about officials communication.
+Here is this this week's BTR:

 CHECK OUT JACK ROBERTS' BLOG-- MHSAA Executive Director John E. "Jack" Roberts is the only executive director of a state high school athletic association in the country to blog on a regular basis, and he posts entries on our website every Tuesday and Friday throughout the year with his thoughts about high school sports.